rngina/libft/README.md

 # libft

-Libft is a project that challenges you to reimplement a set of functions from the standard C library (libc).
-The objective is to create functions with the same prototypes and behaviors as their libc counterparts, adhering strictly to the definitions provided in their respective man pages.
-The only distinction lies in the names of these functions, prefixed with 'ft_'.
+The objective is to create my own library with some of the popular functions from C libraries in order to use it my future projects.

 # Libft Functions